eric-at-nocoast/article-label-adder/README.md

 <!-- Description of project-->

 This app loops through your articles and checks to see if they have a user_segment.
-If it does, then it will add a corresponding label to the article that can be used to filter the articles in the [mobile sdk](https://developer.zendesk.com/documentation/classic-web-widget-sdks/support-sdk/ios/help_center/#filter-articles-by-label)
+If it does, then it will add a corresponding label to the article and if it doesn't tags them as public.This can be used to filter the articles in the [mobile sdk](https://developer.zendesk.com/documentation/classic-web-widget-sdks/support-sdk/ios/help_center/#filter-articles-by-label)
 ​

 ​